lightscapevr/VRTest/README.md

 # VRTest

-Contains tests and demos of a few of my VR experiments.
+Contains tests and demos of a few of my VR experiments (Armin Rigo).

 Open "VRTestUnity" as a Unity project.
 Go to the asset store and manually install these two extra assets: "SteamVR" and "BaroqueUI".